decentralized-identity/keri/docs/Q-and-A.md

 It's also not a mammal.
 It's KERI.
 It may have the characteristics you describe, but it's a species of its own.
 (_SamMSmith_)
 ```
 #### **Q: How can you get away with not complying to the security model (and guarantees) of an open public blockchain?
 KERI better fits the Identity space.
 Doing away the total ordering in blockchains is a huge performance - and throughput gain, plus less worry about goverance.
 There's also not such a thing as consensus forks.
-KERI solves (or _"gets away with"_ if you wish) this with duplicity detection.
+KERI solves (or _"gets away with"_ if you wish) this by a mechanism called **duplicity detection**.
 Watchers are all that matter.
-They garuantee that logs are immutable by one very simple rule: **"first seen wins"**.
+They guarantee that logs are immutable by one very simple rule: **"first seen wins"**.

 There is a separate [Q&A Security](./Q-and-A-Security.md) to answer the extensive list of Security related questions.